 Research expenditure and development expenditure that do not meet the criteria below are recognised as an expense as incurred.
 Development costs previously recognised as an expense are not recognised as an asset in a subsequent period.
-Development costs that are directly attributable to the design and testing of identifiable and unique products controlled by the Group are recognised as intangible assets when the following criteria are met:
+Development costs that are directly attributable to the design and testing of identifiable and unique products controlled by the group are recognised as intangible assets when the following criteria are met:

-- it is technically feasible to complete the software so that it will be available for use - · management intends to complete the software and use or sell it - · there is an ability to use or sell the software - it can be demonstrated how the software will generate probable future economic benefits - adequate technical, financial and other resources to complete the development and to use or sell the software are available, and - the expenditure attributable to the software during its development can be reliably measured.
+- it is technically feasible to complete the software so that it will be available for use - management intends to complete the software and use or sell it - there is an ability to use or sell the software - it can be demonstrated how the software will generate probable future economic benefits - and - the expenditure attributable to the software during its development can be reliably measured.
 Impairment of intangible assets.